pedroilidio/bipartite_learn/docs/user_guide.rst

     that we mainly focus here, that are aware of the bipartite nature of the data, are accordingly called *bipartite* estimators.

-However, even if components of a bipartite estimator are multioutput monopartite models, the final bipartite estimator will always be single-output in the sense we previously defined (this should be further clarified in the next section).
+However, even if components of a bipartite estimator are multi-output monopartite models, the final bipartite estimator will always be single-output in the sense we previously defined (this should be further clarified in the next section).